-The target asset mix of the Plan is contained in the Plan's Statement of Investment Policies and Procedures.
 The Plan is currently on a glide path based on the funded ratio on a wind-up basis.
 As the funded ratio increases, the target mix changes in increments with an increase to fixed income and a corresponding decrease to return seeking equities.
 The below is the current target asset mix based on the wind-up results of the combined City defined benefit pension plans held in the Master Trust: